Smooth Bump Functions

 The proof repays a moment's reflection on where each hypothesis is spent.
 Smoothness of the partition came entirely

-possibility of choosing a countable, locally finite refinement, and the termwise computation of supports — came from
+refinement, and the termwise computation of supports.

-finiteness would give an unsummable family, and local finiteness without bump functions would give no smoothness.
-The
+local finiteness without bump functions would give no smoothness.
+The theorem is precisely the marriage of the

-theorem is precisely the marriage of the analytic seed with the topological control, and it is this marriage that
+analytic seed with the topological control, and it is this marriage that makes the manifold a hospitable place to do

-each of which would be false or inaccessible without it.
+global analysis.
+The remainder of the page harvests three consequences, each of which would be false or inaccessible

 Applications

-A partition of unity is rarely the end of a construction; it is the instrument by which local smooth data is welded
+A partition of unity is rarely the end of a construction.
+It is the instrument by which local smooth data is welded

-proper smooth function on any manifold.
+produces a smooth exhaustion function on any manifold.

 Bump Functions for Closed Sets

 The bump function of the first section was attached to a ball.
-With a partition of unity in hand we can attach one to
+With a partition of unity in hand we can attach one

-\(\psi : M \to \mathbb{R}\) is a bump function for \(A\) supported in \(U\) if \(0 \le \psi \le 1\) on
+bump function for \(A\) supported in \(U\) if \(0 \le \psi \le 1\) on \(M\), \(\psi \equiv 1\) on

-\(M\), \(\psi \equiv 1\) on \(A\), and \(\operatorname{supp} \psi \subseteq U\).
+\(A\), and \(\operatorname{supp} \psi \subseteq U\).

 Proposition: Existence of Smooth Bump Functions

-Let \(M\) be a smooth manifold.
-For any closed subset \(A \subseteq M\) and any open subset \(U \subseteq M\)
+Let \(M\) be a smooth manifold, with or without boundary.
+For any closed subset \(A \subseteq M\) and any

-containing \(A\), there exists a smooth bump function for \(A\) supported in \(U\).
+open subset \(U \subseteq M\) containing \(A\), there exists a smooth bump function for \(A\) supported in

 Proof:

-The two sets \(U_0 = U\) and \(U_1 = M \setminus A\) form an open cover of \(M\): every point either lies in
+The two sets \(U_0 = U\) and \(U_1 = M \setminus A\) form an open cover of \(M\).
+Every point either lies in

 \(A \subseteq U_0\) or fails to, in which case it lies in \(U_1\).
 By the